livechat/chat-window-ios/README.md

 }
 ```

+### Sending Photos from device library

+If you have file sharing enabled for visitors, you should provide usage description by including `NSPhotoLibraryUsageDescription` (`Privacy - Photo Library Usage Description`) key in your `Info.plist` file to avoid crash on iOS 10 or higher.

 ## Example Apps

 Example apps can be found in the `Examples` folder.
 Samples for both Swift and Objective-C are provided.